munificent/craftinginterpreters/book/methods-and-initializers.md

 It is time for our virtual machine to bring its nascent objects to life with behavior.
 That means methods and method calls.
-And, since they are a special kind of method, we will include initializers too.
+And, since they are a special kind of method, initializers too.

 All of this is familiar territory from our previous jlox interpreter.
-What's new in this second trip is an important optimization we will implement to make method calls over seven times faster than our baseline performance.
+What's new in this second trip is an important optimization we'll implement to make method calls over seven times faster than our baseline performance.
 But before we get to that fun, we gotta get the basic stuff working.

 ## Method Declarations